lexi-compiler/docs/docs/motivations/index.md

 1. Rewrite the Python library in Scala or Kotlin.
 1. Build some sort of REST API or equivalent around the library and consume it as a service.

-Frankly, this is dumb.
+For obvious reasons, this is a pain to deal with.
 So much code gets written in different languages that cannot be shared outside that language or even often a different version of that same language.

 Once Lexi is functioning, all that's needed is to define language-specific syntax and semantics, then translate that to Lexi's IR.
 From there, any language can access another language's library.